 - Students may also satisfy the FFC requirement with an approved non-credit internship.
 A non-credit internship is separate from our formal Academic Internship Program and the process is student-directed.

-- Should students wish to satisfy the FFC Experiential Learning requirement with a non-credit internship, they will first need to complete the Special Activity Experiential Tag Application, as well as identify a Faculty Project Supervisor.
+- Should students wish to satisfy the Experiential Learning requirement with a non-credit internship, they will first need to complete the FFC-EL Non-Credit Application Form, located in the FFC-EL Non-Credit Application Guide, as well as identify a Faculty Project Supervisor.
 More information may be found on the Forester Fundamental Curriculum webpage.

 - Students may contact their Internship Specialist for additional support and assistance developing their search strategy.
 However, non-credit internships are not supervised by the Career Advancement Center.

 - Students should be aware that certain organizations may only offer internships for academic credit.